ABOUT VALLEY OF FLOWERS

 Valley of Flowers is located in the high nest of Himalaya’s mountain range.
-It is situated at an altitude of 3,600 m above sea-level cozily surrounded by snow laden mountains.
+It is situated at an altitude of 3,600 m above sea-level cosily surrounded by snow-laden mountains.
 The magnificent valley had remained unknown to humans, for many centuries.
-The valley usually remains hidden under layers of snow during winters and bursts with vibrant colorful flowers during summers.
-But as a divine intervention, mountaineer, explorer and botanist Frank smith accidentally discovered this heaven on earth in 1931.
+The valley usually remains hidden under layers of snow during winters and bursts with vibrant colourful flowers during summers.
+But as a divine intervention, mountaineer, explorer and botanist Frank Smith accidentally discovered this heaven on earth in 1931.
 His famous book “Valley of Flowers” unveiled the majestic spot to the world.

 The valley was declared as a National Park in 1982 and later it was declared as a World Heritage Site.
 The locals used to know about the place as the home of the fairies, but that did not give the valley the much deserving exposure.
-This land of flowers grows more than 650 varieties of different shapes and colors.
-Trekking to the Valley of Flowers can really be exciting and life changing.
+This land of flowers grows more than 650 varieties of different shapes and colours.
+Trekking to the Valley of Flowers can really be exciting and life-changing.

 The valley of flowers is a heaven on earth.
 It is a 3 km trek from Ghangria.
 You need to cross a bridge across Lakshman Ganga, which originates from Hemkund Lake.
 The T-point that comes after crossing the bridge will lead you to Hemkund to the right and Valley of flowers to the left.
 Exotic flowers begin from the iron bridge across Pushpawati River.
 Blue Poppies bloom here on the rocks but they go unnoticed to the visitors as most of them have meditation or sightseeing.

 By Air: The nearest airport is Jolly Grant, but you can only go up to GovindGhat by road.
-You will ave to undertake a 16 km trek to reach Valley of Flowers.
+You will have to undertake a 16 km trek to reach Valley of Flowers.

 By Train: The nearest railway station is Rishikesh at a distance of 270 km.